Which place is cheaper, Rome or Barcelona?

 Rome has a colorful and one-of-a-kind nightlife scene.
 You'll find a huge concentration of bars and clubs in the Testaccio area.
 There are late night clubs with salsa dancing, merengue, and live DJ's spinning every type of music.

-Both Barcelona and Rome offer a variety of live music venues.
+Both Barcelona and Rome offer world-class live music venues.

 Barcelona is a world class music destination.
 Popular music venues include Tablao de Carmen, Razzmatazz, and Jamboree.